maion308/sequelize-relations-lab/README.md

 module.exports = {
   Author,
   Book,
-  sequelize
+  db
 };
 ```

-### seed.js
+###### seed.js
-In your seed.js folder, import your Author and Book models.
+In your `seed.js` folder, import your `Author` and `Book` models.
 Then, create an async function to 1) make sure the database is empty, 2) create your new instances of authors and books, and 3) establish the relationships between those instances.

 ```
 const { Author, Book } = require('./models');